b-hahn/CLIP/README.md

 We can finetune CLIP in several ways: using the entire the network end-to-end or mereley the image encoder only.
 The latter might make sense in situations where we expect the captions to have been seen and mereley wish to ensure the new images' embeddings are pushed as close as possible to the text embeddings.

-The code in this repo was based on https://github.com/openai/CLIP/issues/83.
+The code in this repo was based on the official CLIP repository as well as https://github.com/openai/CLIP/issues/83.

 ### Results